-- receive cash upon the liquidation of their pro rata share of the Securities; or - reinvest in a subsequent series of the Smart Trust (if one is offered) at a reduced sales charge.
+- · receive cash upon the liquidation of their pro rata share of the Securities; or - reinvest in a subsequent series of the Smart Trust (if one is offered) at a reduced sales charge.

 ROLLOVER OPTION.
 Unitholders may elect to rollover their terminating distributions into the next available series of the Smart Trust, Tax Free Income Trust (if one is offered), at a reduced sales charge.
-Rollover Unitholders must make this election on or prior to the Rollover Notification Date.
 When a Unitholder makes this election, his or her Units will be redeemed and the proceeds will be reinvested in units of the next available series of the Smart Trust, Tax Free Income Trust.
 An election to rollover terminating distributions will generally be a taxable event.
 See "Trust Administration-Trust Termination" in Part B for details concerning this election.